dustinkredmond/LiteORM/README.md

 }
 ```

-By default the SQLite Database is created as "LiteORM.db" in the
+By default, the SQLite Database is created as "LiteORM.db" in the
 current working directory of the application.

 This can be overridden by the below: